 The most common forms of healing are bandaging and the Healing spell.
 Bandaging is used on a patient who is unconscious and dying.
-It takes one or five minutes, depending on the skill of the bandager, and when it is complete the patient is restored to I Vitality (bandaging will not raise them above I Vitality).
-Bandaging can also repair Maimed or Stunned limbs even on a conscious patient.
+It takes one or five minutes, depending on the skill of the bandager, and when it is complete the patient is restored to 1 vitality.
+Bandaging can also repair maimed or stunned limbs even on a conscious patient although it will not restore additional vitality in that case.

 The common Healing spell can be used on anyone, not just the dying.
-It takes one minute to cast and restores I Vitality, up to their original maximum Vitality, and also repairs all Maimed and Stunned limbs.
-More advanced healing spells heal more Vitality or do so more quickly.
+It takes one minute to cast and restores 1 vitality, up to their original maximum vitality, and also repairs all maimed and stunned limbs.
+More advanced healing spells heal more vitality or do so more quickly.